lit/lit/packages/labs/observers/README.md

 The modern web platform provides a number of observer helpers that can be used to detect changes to which web applications may want to react.
-By managing one of these observers with a reactive controller, changes can be easily integrated into the Lit reactive lifecycle.
+By managing one of these observers with a reactive controller, changes can be easily integrated into the Lit reactive update lifecycle.
 The controller can also help manage observer cleanup and rendering in response to changes.

 ## Installation